allienka/Birdnest-project/README.md

 <b>Index.php</b><br>
 -set to refresh the web app automatically in 10 minutes Fetching the data about drones from XML file and setting needed variables such as serial number, X, Y coordinates and time when they were spotted (the snapshot was made).
-From JSON time we get the data about pilots.
+From JSON file we get the data about pilots.

 The no-fly zone is a circle with 100 meters radius, origin at position 250000,250000.
 With the help of Pythagoras theorem, we can count the distance needed to evaluate eighter the drone crossed the border of NDZ or not.